-A student in a program leading to a Doctor of Philosophy who has completed all coursework on their degree plan other than 691 (research) are required to be in continuous registration until all requirements for the degree have been completed.
-See Continuous Registration Requirements (https://catalog.tamu.edu/graduate/academic-expectations-general-degree-requirements/#registrationandacademicstatustext).
+A student in a program leading to a Doctor of Philosophy who has completed all coursework on the degree plan other than 691 (Research) are required to be in continuous registration until all requirements for the degree have been completed.
+See Continuous Registration Requirements (https://catalog.tamu.edu/graduate/academic-expectations-generaldegree-requirements/#registrationandacademicstatustext).